OBOAcademy/obook/00-gettingStarted/github-issues.md

 You can link documents and files by:

 - copy and pasting URL
-- you can attach files by dragging and dropping.
+- you can attach files by dragging and dropping
 - You can link one issue to another in the same repo by typing '#' followed by the title of the ticket
 - This approach also works across repos but you need to use the full URL (no autocomplete available).
 Doing this will also cause the referent issue to display that it has been referenced.